judnich/Kickoff/README.md

 A few nice features Kickoff provides:

-* Fully generic, cross platform, and language/framework-agnostic: Kickoff simply distributes and runs your scripts.
+* Fully generic, cross platform, and language/framework-agnostic task dispatcher
-* Extremely simple: Kickoff requires NO configuration.
-Just run a task server, and arbitrarily many workers anywhere.
+* Extremely efficient (written in pure C++) and scales easily to millions of tasks.
-* Supports arbitrary dependency graphs!
-Each task may specify any list of dependencies (e.g. not just map-reduce).
+* Simple setup: Launch a server and add workers.
+Kickoff requires NO configuration.
-* Each task may specify which "affinities" it can run on, and each worker specifies those it supports.
+* Supports arbitrary dependency graphs (e.g. not just map-reduce).
-* Despite these nice features, Kickoff's server is extremely efficient and scales easily to millions of tasks.
+* Heterogeneous: Each task and worker specifies which "affinities" it needs/supports.

 Kickoff works great for a wide range of workflows, ranging from massively distributed computing with map-reduce style algorithm, to simple and quick task queues, or "cloud make" flows.